-I’m currently accepting new students of all levels and ages.
+Guitar lessons in Victoria, BC, Canada, with Bradford Werner.
+All ages and levels are welcome – Positive, productive, and well-rounded lessons.
 I teach at two locations, a private studio and at the Victoria Conservatory of Music located downtown Victoria.
 I regularly teach a studio of 30 one-on-one lessons as well as chamber music coaching and classes.
-I specialize in teaching classical guitar but I also accept steel-string and electric students.
+I mainly teach classical guitar but I also accept a variety of other guitar students ranging from fingerstyle to ukulele.
 I aim to create happy, creative, and well-rounded music students.
 In additional to guitar lessons, I also teach music theory, history, and musicianship.

 Benefits of guitar with Bradford